Grant Program - THIS GRANT ROUND CLOSED NOVEMBER 2, 2017

 It's always time to prepare for the next round of Off-Highway Vehicle Grants.
 To request assistance in planning your project and for questions about the OHV Grant program, please contact Jenny Scanland at email@example.com or at (775) 684-2794.

-- 12/5/16 - Logandale Trails http://www.logandaletrails.com/ is getting a new restroom courtesy of the OHV grants.
+- 11/1/17 - Logandale Trails completed the OHV trailhead restroom courtesy of the OHV grants!
+Check out thier website http://www.logandaletrails.com/

 For a complete list of grant recipients, click here.